Published four times a year, the Washington College Magazine offers a glimpse of our corner of the world and the people who rock it.

 We mail the Magazine free of charge to alumni, parents, and friends of Washington College.
 Digital editions are hosted online.
 To suggest a story, to offer your feedback, or to change your mailing address, please contact the Editor.

-It’s easy to let your friends and classmates know what’s new in your world.
+Have you published new work?
+Composed new music?
+Received a great promotion?
+Are you proud of an accomplishment you’d like to share with your friends and classmates?
 Click here to submit your Class Note, or find your Class correspondent here.
 The Magazine is published in March, June, and November, with the following Class Notes deadlines:

 Spring Issue: January 15